-To ensure site awareness of modern slavery risk, as part of their routine programme of site inspections, the Group Health, Safety & Environment team performed checks on all sites in August 2022 to ensure modern slavery awareness and reporting signage was in place on development sites, and spot check awareness with site operatives.
+To ensure site awareness of modern slavery risk, as part of their routine programme of site inspections, the Group Health, Safety & Environment team performed checks on all sites in August 2023 to ensure modern slavery awareness and reporting signage was in place on development sites, and spot check awareness with site operatives.

-The Group Internal Audit department performs an annual audit on modern slavery controls, which reviews training and policy awareness, supply chain controls (such as material supplier selection and on boarding, and contractual provisions) and follow-up on prior year audit actions.
+The Group Internal Audit department performs an annual audit on modern slavery controls, which reviews training and policy awareness, supply chain controls (such as material supplier selection and on boarding, contractual provisions, and visits to manufacturing facilities) and follow-up on prior year audit actions.
 The audit methodology is designed to reflect considerations from various sources of good practice, including those published by the CCLA, and to be repeatable in order to measure progress each year.
-The results of this audit are reported to and reviewed by the Board through the Audit & Risk Committee, and in 2022 included recommended enhancements to our training and awareness controls.
+The results of this audit are reported to and reviewed by the Board through the Audit & Risk Committee.
+The 2023 review provided assurance that the Group's controls were working effectively, with no material issues identified.

-Strategy and steps to be taken in 2023
+Strategy and steps to be taken in 2024

 The Group remains committed to finding, fixing and preventing modern slavery within its operations and its supply chain.
-In addition to maintaining measures introduced in 2022 (see above), the strategy for continuous improvement will include the following measures for 2023 and beyond:
+In addition to maintaining measures introduced in 2023 (see above), the strategy for continuous improvement will include the following measures for 2024 and beyond: